Your browser version is no longer supported, so you may experience issues while using this site.

 All unregistered light vehicles need a blue slip inspection before they can be registered.

-How long does it take for my CTP Green Slip to go through to the RMS?
+How long does it take for my CTP Green Slip to go through to Service NSW?

 - Improving road safety